The noncommutative Poisson bracket and the deformation of the family algebras: Introduction

-This paper is organized as follows: In Section \ref{section: fa} we review the family algebras, in Section \ref{section: poisson} we study the first properties of the noncommutative Poisson bracket $P$, in Section \ref{section: deform of fa} we give the relation between $P$ and the deformation from $\mathcal{C}_{\tau}(\mathfrak{g})$ to $\mathcal{Q}_{\tau}(\mathfrak{g})$, in Section \ref{section: nabla} we prove that the noncommutative Poisson bracket $P$ is a Hochschild $2$-coboundary and therefore the deformation is infinitesimally trivial.
+This paper is organized as follows: In Section \ref{section: fa} we review the family algebras, in Section \ref{section: poisson} we study the first properties of the noncommutative Poisson bracket $P$ on the classical family algebra.
+In Section \ref{section: deform of fa} we give the relation between $P$ and the $1$-parameter formal deformation from $\mathcal{C}_{\tau}(\mathfrak{g})$ to $\mathcal{Q}_{\tau}(\mathfrak{g})$.
+In Section \ref{section: nabla} we prove that the noncommutative Poisson bracket $P$ is a Hochschild $2$-coboundary and therefore the deformation is infinitesimally trivial.
 In Section \ref{section: quantization of family algebras} we talk about the quantization problem of the family algebras.
 In the three appendices we summarize the results on Hochschild cohomology, Gerstenhaber bracket and their relation to the deformation theory.

 \begin{rmk} Although Kirillov and Higson in \cite{Ki1}, \cite{Ki2} and \cite{Higson2011} require the Lie algebra $\mathfrak{g}$ to be semisimple and the representation $\tau$ to be irreducible, in this paper we do not need this restriction, except for Section \ref{section: quantization of family algebras}. \end{rmk}